PHP is an open-source programming language, mainly used to build dynamic web pages.

 To alter this version, click on "Modify configuration " (2 in the image opposite).

-You can choose from the following versions:
+You can choose the following elements:

 - php (enables PHP FPM)